 Australian Dollar News Articles

-- Aussie marks advance against greenback (4/1/2014) - The Australian dollar on Tuesday achieved gains against the world's reserve currency after the central bank of the South Pacific nation decided to leave borrowing costs unchanged, according to Bloomberg.
+- Aussie dips against most top counterparts (5/20/2014) - The Australian dollar dipped to its lowest value in roughly two weeks against the world's reserve currency on Tuesday after the central bank of the South Pacific nation noted it intends to preserve the record-low rates of borrowing costs, according to Bloomberg.

 Australian Dollar Blog Posts